suprugafad/expense-tracker/README.md

 #### Relationships

 **Transactions to Categories:** Many-to-One.
 Each transaction can be assigned to one category, making it easier to classify and analyze expenses.
-This would require adding a `category_id` field to the Transactions table to establish a foreign key relationship with the Categories table.
+This would require adding a `category_id` field to the `Transactions` table to establish a foreign key relationship with the `Categories` table.

 **Users to Transactions:** One-to-Many.
 A single user can have multiple transactions, but each transaction is associated with one user.
+This relationship is established through the `user_id` field in the `Transactions` table, which acts as a foreign key to the `Users` table.

-This relationship is established through the `user_id` field in the Transactions table, which acts as a foreign key to the Users table.
+**Users to Categories:** One-to-Many.
+A single user can have multiple custom categories, but category is associated with one user (default category isn't associated with any user).
+This relationship is established through the `user_id` field in the `Categories` table, which acts as a foreign key to the `Users` table.

 ## API Documentation